1.12 Polynomials Over the Complex Field (HL)

 - $\overline{z^n} = (\overline{z})^n$

-Proof: Consider the polynomial $p(x) = a_n x^n + \dots + a_2 x^2 + a_1 x + a_0$ with real coefficients ($a_0, a_1, \dots, a_n \in \mathbb{R}$).
-If $z$ is a root, then $\overline{z}$ is also a root.
+Consider the polynomial $p(x) = a_n x^n + \dots + a_2 x^2 + a_1 x + a_0$ with real coefficients ($a_0, a_1, \dots, a_n \in \mathbb{R}$).
+We want to prove that if $z$ is a root, then $\overline{z}$ is also a root.

-Therefore, a polynomial possesses either real roots or non-real complex roots that always manifest in conjugate pairs.
+Therefore, a polynomial possesses either real roots or non-real complex roots that always manifest in perfect conjugate pairs.

 Summary of Factorization